-I am running this site to share my knowledge about Fructose Malabsorption (FM) and help people in handling and mastering their impairment, like me.
+My name is Niklas Weber – engineer and researcher with a background in life science and a PhD in microsystems engineering.
+I am running this site to share my knowledge about fructose malabsorption (FM) and help others in handling and mastering their impairment, like me.

 I am gathering that knowledge since 2010 – the year, I became affected by FM.
-The first 3 years I didn’t know what was going on.
+I didn’t know what was going on in the first 3 years.
 I suffered from constant abdominal pain after almost every meal and lost my pleasure of eating.
 I went to the doctor and asked him about some food intolerance.
 But he only diagnosed irritable bowel syndrome and gave me some pills.
 They helped in the short term but did not make my problems disappear.
 As soon as I stopped taking that medication, I got the same symptoms as before.
-It was like taking painkillers when having a rock in your shoes …
+It was like taking painkillers when having rocks in your shoes …

-Luckily, a friend of mine told me, that he got diagnosed Fructose Malabsorption and what he wasn’t allowed to eat anymore.
-It was the first time I heard of that intolerance.
+Luckily, a friend of mine told me, that he got diagnosed fructose malabsorption and what he wasn’t allowed to eat anymore.
+It was the first time I heard of that “intolerance”.
 I began making some tests and a lot of research.
-I realized that I always got in trouble when eating food that was on his prohibited list.
+I realized that I always got in trouble when eating food that was on his list of forbidden foods.

 And this changed everything.